Take control of your stress and protect your heart

 When you’re stressed, you may feel like you don’t have time to take a break.
 But taking time to relieve stress doesn’t mean you have to set aside hours of downtime.
 Start by adding a few minutes for yourself each day until you’ve worked out a stress relief routine.

 Here are a few ideas to release that high-pressure stress valve, so you can keep your heart healthy.
-In addition, be sure to talk to your primary care provider for resources that can help improve your mental health.
+In addition, be sure to ask your primary care provider for resources that can help improve your mental health.

 Music and meditation